ElisabeteDomingues/ElisabeteDomingues/README.md

 - 🌱 I’m currently learning **python**

-- 👨‍💻 All of my projects are available at [in progress](in progress)

 - 📫 How to reach me **domingues.elisabete@gmail.com**

 - 📄 Know about my experiences [in progress](in progress)